-Import recordings - Vesper × + \rightarrow C (i) localhost:8000/import- ecordings/ \$ esper File∓ Edit∓ View∓ I Process - Admin - Help - Nor mport recordings nports one or more recordings into this Ves per archive. ach recording comprises one or more .wav ulti-file recordings when appropriate, accor cording directories are remembered.
-Note udio file paths command.
-Only new rec ding to their start times a hat if the paths of the file and durations.
-The files a es later change, they car re not copied: instead their p be updated in the Vesper are baths relative to the archive's chive via the Refresh recording n archive's recording directories can be spe ot specified, it defaults to a single path, tha ttings.yaml file.
-If that setting is the Recursive check box is not checked ubdirectories.
-If the Recursive check box ubdirectories of those subdirectories, and s is checked, the import w 0 1 o , efault values for the input elements of this f orm can be specified in t the archive's Preference es.yaml file. nis command executes as a Vesper job. le and/or directory paths: /Users/harold/Desktop/NFC/Data/Vesper A rchive Template Test/Re cordings Osers/Harold/Desktop/Ni O/Data/Vesper P convertemplate resume cordings Recursive Import
+Import recordings - Vesper x + → C 3 localhost:8000/import-recordings/ \$ esper File Edit View Process Admin Help Nora - nports one or more recordings into this Vesper archive. ach recording comprises one or more .wav files in one of the archive's recording directories on the server.
+The files are automa ulti-file recordings when appropriate, according to their start times and durations.
+The files are not copied: instead their paths i cording directories are remembered.
+Note that if the paths of the files later change, they can be updated in the Vesper archive udio file paths command.
+Only new recordings are imported: no action is taken for recordings that have already imported. relative to the archive's via the Refresh recording n archive's recording directories can be specified via the recording_directories setting in the archive's Archive Setting of specified, it defaults to a single path, that of the Recordings subdirectory of the archive directory. s.yaml file.
+If that setting is the Recursive check box is not checked below, the import will include recordings present in the specified directories, but no abdirectories.
+If the Recursive check box is checked, the import will include recordings present in the specified directories, the abdirectories of those subdirectories, and so on. o , efault values for the input elements of this form can be specified in the archive's Preferences, yaml file. nis command executes as a Vesper job. le and/or directory paths: /Users/harold/Desktop/NFC/Data/Vesper Archive Template Test/Recordings Recursive